openSUSE/Customize-IBus/README.md

   - Only Indicate when Switching Input Mode
   - Only Indicate when Using ASCII Input Mode
   - Right-click Indicator to Hide
+  - Scroll on Indicator to Switch Input Mode
   - Indicator Animation
   - Customize Font
   - Left-click Indicator to Drag to Move Indicator or Switch Input Mode